Go To Main Content Area

 • Silk

 This painting portrays a story of a famous, self-willed literatus from the Eastern Jin.
 Waking from a dream on a snowy night, Wang Huizhi (338-386) was drinking alone under the bright moonlight when he was suddenly struck by the mood to visit a friend.
-He then ordered his attendants to quickly steer a boat to call on Dai Kui (331-396).
+He then ordered his attendants to quickly steer a boat to call on Dai Kui (c.331-396).
 When Wang arrived at the door, however, he changed his mind, leaving behind the famous saying, "I arrived in high spirits and departed content."

 The styles of Southern Song artists Ma Yuan and Xia Gui are implied in the composition and brushwork, though the texture strokes of the rocks are sparse, perhaps to convey the effect of accumulated snow.
 The lone skiff cutting through the silence of the snowy night brings out the literatus's spontaneous nature, making this work a fine example of narrative painting from the Ming court.